hanyin88/prm-clinic/README.md

 # PRM-Clinic

-## This repository contains the code and dataset used for the paper: Process-Supervised Reward Models for Clinical Note Generation: A Scalable Approach Guided by Domain Expertise
+## This repository contains the code and dataset used for the paper: Process-Supervised Reward Models for Verifying Clinical Note Generation: A Scalable Approach Guided by Domain Expertise

 ## Local setup
 Install dependencies.
 We used conda environment.